ONSdigital/dp-cli/project_generation/README.md

 - --go-version :        The version of Go the application should use (Not used on generic-projects)
 - --project-location :  Location to generate project in
 - --create-repository : Should a repository be created for the project, default no. Value can be y/Y/yes/YES/ or n/N/no/NO")
-- --type :              Type of application to generate, values can be: 'generic-project', 'base-application', 'api', 'controller', 'event-driven'")
+- --type :              Type of application to generate, values can be: 'generic-project', 'base-application', 'api', 'controller', 'event-driven', 'library'")

 ### Example output
 The project generation command has been used to create example outputs of the various types of project.
 These can be found